How to Install Memcached on Ubuntu (26.04, 24.04, 22.04)

 Secure Memcached with UFW

-Memcached binds to the loopback interface by default.
-If you expose it to a network (for clustering or remote clients), restrict access with a firewall.
-The examples below use UFW (Uncomplicated Firewall).
-For a broader overview of UFW on Ubuntu, see the guide to installing and configuring UFW firewall on Ubuntu.
+Memcached binds to localhost by default and requires no firewall rules for local use.
+If you expose it to a network for clustering or remote clients, restrict access with UFW (Uncomplicated Firewall).
+For a broader overview, see the guide to installing and configuring UFW firewall on Ubuntu.

 sudo apt install ufw